Wildlife, Environmental and other News

 From the church

-2. Follow Church Lane straight ahead, and at the top of a further modest incline, a glance to the left along a tree-lined avenue reveals Brockenhurst House, a 1960s construction of relatively modern design that replaced an earlier, 18th century building.
+2. Follow Church Lane (the tarmaced public road that leads directly away from the church) and at the top of a further modest incline, a glance to the left along a tree-lined avenue reveals Brockenhurst House, a 1960s construction of relatively modern design that replaced an earlier, 18th century building.
 After a short distance, opposite a drive leading to Beech Tree Cottage, turn left along a bramble-lined bridleway running beside the grounds of Brockenhurst Park.

 3. Pass through a gate into Roydon Woods and follow the path downhill, eventually leaving behind the parkland on the left and entering fully into the wood.